falabrasil/ufpalign/README.md

 - [Gentle: A robust yet lenient forced aligner built on Kaldi](https://github.com/lowerquality/gentle)

 ## Installation Instructions (from source)

 ### Create a virtual environment

-We recomend the use of
+We recommend the use of
 [Anaconda :snake:](https://docs.anaconda.com/anaconda/install/linux/).

 ```bash